Skip to main content

 An incomplete is a temporary grade used by the instructor in cases when a student is unable to complete course requirements because of illness or other justifiable circumstances.
 It is assigned only in cases in which the student has completed satisfactorily the major portion of the course requirements and has convinced the instructor of their ability to complete the remaining work without re-registering for the course.
 It is not given to a student who is already doing failing work.

-It is the student's responsibility to contact the instructor to make arrangements for completing the remaining work.
-A student should complete the remaining work within one calendar year following the receipt of the "I" grade.
-If after one calendar year the "I" grade has not been changed by the instructor to a specific grade ranging from A to E, the "I" would be retained as the permanent grade.
-An "I" (Incomplete) may not be removed by registering again for the course.
+It is the student's responsibility to contact the instructor to make arrangements for assigning an “I” grade and for completing the remaining work.
+If incomplete coursework has not been completed by the specified due date, the “I” will be retained as the permanent grade.
+An “I” may not be removed by re-registering for the course.
+Full details regarding incomplete grade eligibility and policies are presented in the CMU Bulletin.

 International students*